Travelling to campus guidance

 Information for staff and students about the safest ways to travel to the campus

-When you are able to return to campus, the Scottish Government has advised that people should walk or cycle to your place of work or study where possible.
+When you access campus, the Scottish Government has advised that people should walk or cycle where possible.

 Cycling to campus